EngineeringLast Updated Jul 31, 20244 min read

 key: value

-You can use all sorts of scalar types as values: numbers, booleans, and strings (quoted or not).
-The first line of a config.yml, for example, is usually:
+In YAML, you can use various scalar types as values, including numbers, booleans, and strings (quoted or unquoted).
+The first line of a CircleCI config.yml file, for example, is usually:

 Words in keys can be separated by underscores, dashes, or spaces.
 At CircleCI, we use underscores.